cookies-xor-cream/HugoTest/content/posts/poetry/wip/e_finito.md

 ---
-tags: ['TODO']
+tags: ['Carla']
 title: "È Finito Ma Non Fino Di Leggere"
 date: 2023-10-02
 ---

 I'd fashion this machine,
-with all these parts
+with a slew of parts
 I've never seen,
 but the only thing
 that's left of it